 Most therapists will offer an initial phone consultation.
 Take advantage of this opportunity to connect with potential therapists.
 You should be able to determine if you would feel comfortable working with the therapist within the first few minutes of the conversation.

-We’ve tried couples therapy before.
+We've sought out support for our relationship before.
 How are you different?

-My approach to couples therapy is more organized than most and utilizes the Gottman Method – a structured, scientifically-based therapy rooted in over 40 years of research.
+My approach to relationship enrichment is more organized than most and utilizes the Gottman Method – a structured, scientifically-based therapy rooted in over 40 years of research.

 I also complete a very thorough assessment when we begin our work together, as part of the Gottman Method.
 This assessment phase allows me to understand the unique strengths and needs of your specific relationship from the start of our work together, eliminating any guesswork and wasted time on your part.